André 3000 talks chances of new OutKast music

 André opened up in the conversation about where he is currently at musically, and at one point was asked whether his OutKast bandmate Big Boi had reached out to discuss a potential reunion.

-After confirming that the pair are “still close”, he responded: “No. To be honest, no.”
+“No. To be honest, no,” he responded, after confirming that the pair are “still close”.

-The musician added: “But I think because he knows who I am, and knows what gets me going, he knows what inspires me, he knows when I’m excited about something.
-You know what I mean?
+“But I think because he knows who I am, and knows what gets me going, he knows what inspires me, he knows when I’m excited about something.
+You know what I mean?” the musician added.

 “So I think in that sense, he’s never pushed that issue.
 But I’m sure, like… I want another OutKast album.
 Yeah, like in my mind – but see, that’s the thing.
 That’s the human side.
 I want[ed] an OutKast album a long time ago.”